 Wednesday, September 16, 2020

 So, before I started making new work here at Red Barn, I installed my installation "A Thread X A Thread" in the studio.
-I call it a "birds' nest."
+I am so glad that I could install it all by myself since this space is relatively smaller and has an upper floor from where I could reach the higher positions to hang the piece.
+Also, the ceiling has some good hooks and nails that I could use.
+I call this piece in this studio a "birds' nest," my home, to create works.
 Since we have been going through a unique time right now, I added a couple of lines to my original artist statement for this touchable work.
 I hope people will feel better this way.
 As a nest, it works perfectly anyway!
 Photo Credit goes to Steve Bowersox.

 Tuesday, September 15, 2020